852DuartePls/CustomUnknownCommandMessage/README.md

 # ● Custom Unknow Command Message ●

 A simple plugin that allows users to replace the "Unknown or incomplete command..." message with your own custom message.
-Supports **PlaceholderAPI** – use any placeholder (`%player_name%`, `%luckperms_prefix%`, etc.) anywhere in your messages.
 Works on Paper 1.20+ and forks.

 ![img.png](img.png)